Vonage/vonage-java-sdk/README.md

 or [Ivy]

-We provide a [zip file](https://github.com/Nexmo/nexmo-java/releases/download/v2.0.0-SNAPSHOT/client-2.0.0-SNAPSHOT.zip) containing the client library jar, along with all the dependencies.
-Download the file, unzip it, and add the jar files to your project's classpath.
+We provide a [zip file](https://github.com/Nexmo/nexmo-java/releases/download/v2.0.0-SNAPSHOT/client-2.0.0-SNAPSHOT.zip) containing the client library JAR, along with all the dependencies.
+Download the file, unzip it, and add the JAR files to your project's classpath.

 [Gradle]: https://gradle.org/